Safe Waste Disposal

 HHW is waste from your home that is toxic, corrosive, flammable, or reactive based on its chemical properties.
 Products such as batteries, paint and paint thinner, pesticides and fertilizers, and poisons are considered hazardous waste.

 It’s illegal and unsafe to dump this waste in the trash or down the drain.
 Empty containers are not hazardous waste and can be managed safely in the garbage.
 Leave the lids off so waste haulers can see that the container is empty and non-hazardous.

 Some businesses generate very little hazardous waste and may be eligible to participate in the Very Small Quantity Generator (VSQG) Program.
-The Program is designed to provide an inexpensive hazardous waste disposal option to these companies, non-profits, and other entities instead of contracting with a commercial hazardous waste management firm.
+The Program is designed to provide an inexpensive hazardous waste disposal option to businesses.

 The Program operates by appointment only.